hrithikthakur/snapfix/landing/docs/WAITLIST.md

-# Join the SnapFix Waitlist
+# Join the flickfix Waitlist

-Be the first to know when SnapFix becomes available for your platform.
+Be the first to know when flickfix becomes available for your platform.

 ## How It Works

 1. Fill out the waitlist form with your email and platform interest
-2. We'll notify you when SnapFix becomes available for your platform
+2. We'll notify you when flickfix becomes available for your platform
 3. You'll be among the first to try it out

 ## Supported Platforms (Coming Soon)